What is the Deutschlandstipendium?

 There is no entitlement to that effect.
 But, as donor, you can inform us of your wish.
-This is how it works: First, the respective supported individual must once again fulfill the performance criteria to be a candidate for renewal of the Scholarship.
-If this requirement is met and both sides are interested in continuing the donor relationship, then the University of Stuttgart will try to take this into account in allocating the Scholarships.
-Otherwise, the matter is left to chance.
-Should the renewed allocation not happen, we see another opportunity here for you as donors: awarding your scholarship to another exceptional individual, so that, fundamentally, here, too, a new, satisfactory donor relationship can flourish.
+The procedure of finding the donees is as follows: First, the respective supported individual must once again fulfill the performance criteria to be eligible for the renewal of the scholarship.
+If this i the case, and both sides are interested in continuing the donor relationship, then the University of Stuttgart will try to take this into account when allocating the scholarships.
+Otherwise, grants are randomly matched.
+Should the renewed allocation not be possible, we see a chance in this: awarding your scholarship to another exceptional individua may lead to a new, satisfactory donor relationship can flourish.

-Donors sitting in the meetings of the award commission in an advisory capacity can review the entire file whose anonymized contents are to be discussed during the meeting.
+Donors taking part in the meetings of the award commission in an advisory capacity can review the entire file, whose anonymized contents are to be discussed during the meeting.